Joseph Oppenheimer

-Joseph Oppenheimer (born Feb 8 1820 in Braunschweig/Brunswick, Germany and died 8 Feb 1893 Manchester, UK), was a German born merchant and inventor, and naturalised British citizen who spent most of his adult life working in the telegraphy industry in Australia and the United Kingdom.
+Joseph Oppenheimer (8 February 1820 – 8 February 1893), was a German-born British merchant and inventor who spent most of his adult life working in the telegraphy industry in Australia and the United Kingdom.
 He held several key patents, including one for telescoping telegraphic poles.

 Biography

-Joseph Oppenheimer was born in Braunschweig, Germany on Feb 8, 1820.
+Joseph Oppenheimer was born in Braunschweig, Germany on 8 February 1820.
 Little is known about his childhood or his family.

 Oppenheimer arrived in the UK in 1845.
 Oppenheimer lived in Manchester from the 1840s until his death in 1893.
 He also spent considerable time in Australia, residing in Melbourne and regularly visiting Adelaide.
 He never married, and maintained a household of several domestic servants and a housekeeper from the 1860s onward.
 Oppenheimer quickly found his way to Manchester, where he joins a vibrant and growing German-Jewish community which was focused predominantly on the textile industry, but also early manufacturing and technologies around telegraphy and railway.
 In England, Oppenheimer's social and business networks include key members of the German and Jewish community in Manchester, and he appears to have been a member of the Manchester Congregation of British Jews—one of the oldest Reform Jewish communities in the UK, ultimately leaving them £200 in his will.

 Oppenheimer died in Manchester on his 73rd birthday in 1893.
 He is buried in the Southern Cemetery in Chorlton-Cum-Hardy.
 His estate, which was worth more than £27,000, a sizeable amount for 1893, was distributed amongst his nieces and nephews, several friends and charities (including Manchester's Jewish School, the Congregation of British Jews and the Royal Infirmary) and his long-time housekeeper Hannah Sampson.

 Career

-Oppenheimer worked as a salesman for company formed by extra-ordinary wealthy James and Leopold Reiss—the Reiss Brothers and Co—from 1845 until at least 1852.
+Oppenheimer worked as a salesman for company formed by extraordinary wealthy James and Leopold Reiss—the Reiss Brothers and Co—from 1845 until at least 1852.
 James Reiss was one of the signatories to Oppenheimer's naturalisation application.
 In the 1850s, Oppenheimer was variously an agent for Meyer and Co and Siemens and Halske, as well as in partnership with Siegfried Adolphe Meyer and Hermann Hirsch (1850s Manchester) and John Slater (1850s/1860s, Melbourne).
 These companies all had various intersections with telegraphy, telegraph equipment and manufacturing.
 For instance, Hermann Hirsch was a civil engineer, with at least one patent in telegraphy from 1861, and of course Siemens, in its many guises, was at the forefront of telegraphy innovation.

 Oppenheimer's relationships with all these entities seems complicated, and partnerships were routinely dissolved.
 There is at least one mention in the Siemens Archives about a fraught interaction between Oppenheimer and Siemens regarding a tender bid in Australia in 1857.